Swedish Armed Forces Service Medal for National Defence: Appearance

 The medal is made of bronze, it may also be finished in silvered or gilded bronze.
 It is 33 mm in diameter or of the 8th size in the Swedish Berch's Scale for medals.
-The obverse shows the Coat of arms of the Swedish Armed Forces surrounded by a laurel wreath open at the top.
-Above is the text För rikets försvar (For national defense).
+The obverse shows the coat of arms of the Swedish Armed Forces surrounded by a laurel wreath open at the top.
+Above is the text För rikets försvar (For national defence).
 The reverse of the medal is plain.